-Peter wrote, “He was made alive in the Spirit, by which he also to the spirits in prison went [and] preached.”
+Peter wrote, “He was made alive in the Spirit, by which he also to the spirits in prison went [and] made a proclamation.”

-We must consider multiple points of contention: 1) Who preached?; 2) Who heard the preaching?; 3) What was preached?; and 4) When did the preaching occur?
+We must consider multiple points of contention: 1) Who proclaimed?; 2) Who heard the announcement?; 3) What was asserted?; and 4) When did this occur?
 Accounting for each of the potential answers to these questions yields 180 possibilities.

 In this instance, the two small words “by which” (en ho) bear critical importance.
 The preposition “en” can mean “in, among, in the presence of, with, under the influence of, by, on account of, while,” or “when.”